-Recently we showed there isn’t a strong correlation of income and net worth in America.
+We previously showed there isn’t a strong correlation of income and net worth in America.
 While writing that post we posed you a question: if income isn’t the best input to describe net worth, what can improve it?
 To wit, there’s a very important factor we should include: let’s look at the correlation of income and net worth by age.

 And, indeed – age does affect the measures.
 But even when grouping by age there isn’t a strong correlation outside of households headed by a 30-34 or 45-49 year old.
 Yes, the results we got are weird indeed…